gbraad/mscrolls-brahman/ifi/ifi.md

    Current exit locations from this place.
 This is a list of outgoing location IDs. ie places where this location can lead to, and is **not** a list of directional exits.

 * `gx:` int
    X grid coordinate.
 Place locations are set on an integer X-Y grid.
 Imagine all locations are points on this grid and (currently) are all the same size.
-The map renderer will automatically figure the scale and relative offsets for the map and its consequent plot coordinates.
+The map renderer will automatically figure the scale and relative offsets for the map and its consequent plot coordinates. `X` coordinates are left-right.

 * `gy:` int
-  Y grid coordinate.
+  Y grid coordinate. `Y` coordinates are `top-down` the page and **not** up.

 * `dark: true`
   _Optional_.
 Map location is _dark_.
 If set this will draw the map box in a darker shade.